Meliden F.C.

 Meliden Football Club is a Welsh football team based in Meliden, Denbighshire, Wales.
-The team currently play in the North Wales Coast East Football League Premier Division, which is at the fourth tier of the Welsh football league system.
+The team played in the North Wales Coast East Football League Premier Division, until they withdrew from the league in September 2025.

 History

+Meliden Football Club was originally founded in 1974.
+They played in the Clwyd Football League, and gained promotion to the Premier Division in 1994–95, but folded in 1997.

-The club reformed for the 2007–08 season and initially joined the Clwyd Football League before gaining promotion to the Welsh Alliance League in 2012.
+The club reformed for the 2008–09 season and initially joined the Clwyd League before gaining promotion to the Welsh Alliance League in 2012.
 They played seven seasons in Division Two, with their best finishing position being fifth in the first season.

 In March 2019 the club announced that at the end of the 2018–19 season they would resign from the Welsh Alliance League and rejoin the Vale of Clwyd and Conwy Football League.
 They finished the 2019–20 season in sixth place in a season curtailed by the COVID-19 pandemic.

 In 2020 the team was accepted into the Premier Division of the new North Wales Coast East Football League.

+In 2023 Meliden have played their way into two semi finals, the furthest they have come in both competitions (Cookson league cup and NWCFA intermediate challenge Cup) sadly losing both semi finals but still an achievement for a young Meliden side led by one of the youngest managers around Deej Hobson (24).

+With the club now being run by one of the youngest chairmen around in Tom Fletcher (28), they have a very young exciting team which started to be pieced together in 2023 when former Meliden & Rhyl player Warren Adam became manager with Dan Sleet becoming his assistant.
+The club finished 5th in the 2023/24 NWCEFL Premier Division campaign and made it to Fifth Round of the FAW Amateur Trophy, the best finish since they were re-founded.

+In October 2024 after a string of losses, Warren Adam mutually left Meliden, with Dan Sleet taking over as Manager with the return of player Luke Astley as Assistant Player/Manager.

+In September 2025, the club withdrew from the North Wales Coast East League.